-These are the worries that Kripke seems to be hinting at.
-And Chomsky certainly seems to see them as worries, because he mounts a lengthy challenge in response, devoting most of a long book chapter (Chomsky 1986) to Kripke's objections (I will not go into details here, but see Wright 1989 for a deep and interesting critical response to that chapter).

-One point Chomsky makes is a very natural one, concerning the issue of obligations to act.
-To say that a grammatical constraint has normative force might seem to imply something about WHAT SOMEONE SHOULD DO (or should not do).
-That is, it might seem that if someone disobeys some condition that is part of a normative grammar, they have thereby done something that they shouldn't have done.
+These are the worries that I think Kripke is touching on.
+Chomsky (1986) seems to think so too, because he mounts a major challenge in response, devoting most of a long book chapter to Kripke's objections (see Wright 1989 for a deep and interesting critical response to that chapter).
+One point Chomsky makes - a very natural one - concerns the issue of obligations to act.
+To say that a grammatical constraint has normative force might seem to imply something about WHAT SOMEONE SHOULD DO (or not do).
+That is, it might seem that if someone does not obey one of the rules - any condition that is part of the grammar - has thereby done something that they shouldn't have done.

-Chomsky sees this implication and objects to it.
+Chomsky sees this implication and objects.
 Characteristically perceptive, he gives exactly the right reason.
-For some imaginary English speaker Jones, he says (Chomsky 1986, p.
-241):
+For an arbitrary speaker Jones, says Chomsky (1986, p.
+241),